Thank you for visiting this section of our website dedicated to referring professionals seeking more information about

 It varies greatly by individual.
 Our recommended length of stay is between 30 to 90 days.
 Long-term sobriety is intimately tied to length of stay, which is why we prefer to have our clients stay for the full 90 days, although we recognize that in some cases this will just not be possible due numerous reasons.
 In cases of the chronically relapsing patient, we often encourage an even longer time in our programs.

-Quite often, the total amount of time spent under the aegis of our care will take the form of a mix of inpatient treatment, our treatment step-down program (“Transitions at Origins”) and outpatient treatment.
-From there, we offer an extended monitoring and accountability program (MAP) which can continue as long as both the patient and Origins Recovery Centers’ teams perceive a therapeutic benefit for ongoing professional supervision.
+Quite often, the total amount of time spent under the aegis of our care will take the form of a mix of inpatient treatment, our treatment step-down program (“Transitions at Origins”) and aftercare follow up.

 Click HERE to access the online admissions form to inquire now; a qualified Admissions Specialist will respond.